valentynpopov/pitl-challenge/README.md

 Therefore, it is OK to use Task.Delay() rather than kick off a job at an exact specific time.

 ### PowerService
+As per specification, we do not allow customising the number of periods - it is always 24.

 It is been noted that the service accept date and time, and returns the same date and time as supplied.
 However, my understanding is we should passing just the date portion.